EmperorArthur/FFXIV_Settings/README.md

 * GEARSET.DAT:
     * General game gearset info:
         * There are 14 item slots (counting the optional soul gems)
-        * Gearsets have a max name of ????
+        * Gearsets have a max name of 15 characters (Not counting the probable 0x00 at the end of the segment)
         * The game only cares about if the items are in the armory chest, not their position within the chest.
         * The game warns when a particular item can't be found
         * The game warns when a particular item is of a different color